 Other than losing Flo, Gary was a man with few complaints about life.
-He had mild ailments that were creeping up on him with more fervor each year, but he just considered it all “the regular bells and whistles”.
+He had mild ailments that were creeping up on him with more fervor each year, but he just considered it “all the regular bells and whistles”.
 The arthritis in his hands gave him less grief than his damn fingernails.
 He only had a handful of bad habits; biting his nails was one of them.
 He chewed them to the nubs.
-He winced when he saw the black dust from old hydraulic lubricant outline his tiny fingernails.
-It was when he had to grip down hard on tools or pinch end caps closed at the end of wires when he most regretted indulging in his bad habit the previous evening.
+He winced when he saw the black dust caked in old hydraulic lubricant outline his tiny fingernails.
+Pinching end caps closed and gripping down hard on tools caused him to regret indulging in his bad habit the previous evening.

-Most evenings were more or less uneventful.
-A typical evening would include a plentiful dinner from one of the better quality fast food joints and a willful television binge.
+A typical evening would include a simple but satisfying meal and a willful television binge.
 Gary felt the most relaxed when he was in the sitting position in a chair.
-That is how he was relaxing the previous evening when he watched five episodes of The Twilight Zone while biting his nails the whole time.
+That is how he was relaxing when he watched three episodes of The Twilight Zone, while biting his nails the entire time.

 Gary tried to mimic her stretches for a week or so after she died, but realized what made him comfortable was different from what made Flo comfortable.
 To each his own, nothing wrong with that.